Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Is this residency temporary or permanent in the Dominican Republic right now?

-The official name of this permit is "Residencia Permanente en Calidad de Inversionista" (Permanent Residency as an Investor), administered by the Dirección General de Migración.
+The official name for this category is "Residencia Permanente en Calidad de Inversionista" (Permanent Residency as an Investor), issued by the Dirección General de Migración (DGM).

 How long is the initial residency permit valid in the Dominican Republic in 2026?

-As of early 2026, the initial permanent residency card for investors in the Dominican Republic is valid for 1 year, after which you must complete your first renewal.
+As of early 2026, the initial permanent residency card for investors in the Dominican Republic is valid for 1 year, after which renewals are issued for 4-year periods.

 How many times can I renew residency in the Dominican Republic?

-After your initial 1-year card, each subsequent renewal in the Dominican Republic grants you a residency card valid for 4 years, which significantly reduces the administrative burden over time.
+After the initial 1-year card, each renewal in the Dominican Republic is valid for 4 years, giving you progressively longer periods of stability.

 Can I live and work freely with this residency in the Dominican Republic?

-With investor permanent residency in the Dominican Republic, you gain the legal right to live in the country full-time, and in practice most residents can also work, though employment may require additional registration depending on your situation.
+With investor permanent residency in the Dominican Republic, you have the legal right to live in the country full-time and, in practice, residents can also work or run businesses.

 Can I travel in and out easily with residency in the Dominican Republic?

-Dominican residency itself does not grant visa-free access to other countries or the Schengen Area; your travel privileges abroad depend entirely on your original passport, not your Dominican residency status.
+Dominican residency by itself does not grant visa-free access to other countries like the Schengen Area; your travel privileges abroad still depend on your original passport, though a Dominican passport (after citizenship) opens access to roughly 70 countries visa-free.

-When re-entering the Dominican Republic after traveling abroad, you must carry your valid residency card (cédula de residencia) along with your passport to pass through immigration smoothly.
+When re-entering the Dominican Republic after traveling abroad, you should carry your valid Dominican residency card (cedula de extranjero) along with your passport, since immigration officers will check both at the border.

 Does this residency lead to permanent residency in the Dominican Republic eventually?

-If you hold investor residency in the Dominican Republic, you already have permanent residency status from the beginning, so there is no separate "upgrade" pathway needed.
+If you hold investor residency in the Dominican Republic, you already have permanent residency from day one, so there is no additional "upgrade" step needed to reach permanent status.

 What conditions must I keep to maintain residency in the Dominican Republic?